 MIS-C is not contagious, but it may be related to a COVID-19 infection, which is contagious.

 You and your child should follow general COVID-19 prevention guidance.
-It is important you and your child wear a face covering, wash your hands and practice physical distancing.
+It is important you and your child wear a mask, wash your hands and practice physical distancing.

 Children with underlying medical conditions can be at higher risk for poor outcomes of COVID-19, making prevention measures even more important.